Bubobubobubobubo/topos/README.md

 # Topos

-**Topos is only a Proof of Concept.
-It is not ready for users.
-Please feel free to contribute but do not expect stable features and/or support!
-Having fun developing it, join the team if you want to have fun!**
+![Screenshot](https://github.com/Bubobubobubobubo/Topos/blob/main/img/screnshot.png)

+**Topos is only a POC:**

+- It is not ready for users.
+- Do not expect stable features and/or support!
+- Contributors are welcome!

+## Presentation

 Topos is an algorithmic sequencer inspired by the [Monome Teletype](https://monome.org/docs/teletype/).
-It is meant to be ready to use, without installation, from a web browser.
-Topos is still a prototype and is not ready for production use.
-It is not meant to be a clone of the Teletype, but rather a new take on the same concept.
-The goal is to provide a tool that can be used to generate music, but also to learn about live coding and algorithmic music.
+It is meant to use from a web browser, without installation.
+It is not meant to be a clone of the Teletype but rather a new take based on the same concept.
+The goal is to provide a tool that can be used to generate music but also to learn about live coding and algorithmic music.
+A desktop based version is also available, using [Tauri](https://tauri.app/).
+Hopefully, it will support MIDI and OSC in the future for a better integration with musical hardware.

-![Screenshot](https://github.com/Bubobubobubobubo/Topos/blob/main/img/screnshot.png)

-Topos can generate sound through WebAudio and/or MIDI.
-The sequencer works by letting the user enter short JS code snippets that are evaluated in a _sandboxed_ environment.
-An API is providing tools to manipulate time, transport, instruments, data, etc...
+Topos can generate sound through [WebAudio](https://www.npmjs.com/package/superdough) and/or [MIDI](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API).
+Users can enter short JS code snippets evaluated in a _sandboxed_ environment.
+A simple to use API provides tools to manipulate time, transport, instruments, data, etc...

 ## How does it work?

-Just like the **Teletype**, **Topos** is following a **scripting** paradigm.
-The user is writing short snippets of code that are evaluated in a sandboxed environment.
-The code is evaluated in a loop, at a given tempo.
-There are four types of files that can be edited:

-- **the global buffer**: used to sequence scripts and control major global events.
-This script is evaluated **at every clock tick**.
-This is, by default, _super fast_.
+Topos is based on the manipulation of short code snippets, each of them stored in their own file.
+A set of files is called a **universe**.
+You can switch from universe to universe _anytime_, even while the application is running.
+The application is saving the state of the universe in the browser's local storage.

+Like the **Teletype**, A **Topos universe** contains a set of files:

+- **the global script**: evaluated on a loop for every pulse!
+Used to call scripts, introduce major changes, etc...
+The global script really is the conductor of the piece.
+It can also be used to test short code snippets when you don't feel like programming anything too complex.
-- **the local buffers** are describing some musical logic/processes taking place.
-They are activated on demand, _once_ by any other script using the `script(n)` command.
+- **the local scripts** are parts / are describing some kind of logic or process that you would like to play with.
+The local scripts are activated on demand by any other script (including themselves) using the `script(n)` command.
-- **the init buffer** is used to initialise the state of the universe when you first load the app.
-Think of it as a space to set the tempo, to set default variables, etc...
+- **the init buffer** is used to initialise the state of the _universe_ when you first load the app.
+Think of it as a script used to set the tempo, to set some default variables or state for your composition.
-- **the note buffer**: used to document your projects and to take notes about your composition.
+- **the note file**: used to document your _universe_ (project) and to take notes about your composition.

 A **universe** is a set of files (global, init, locals and note) representing a musical composition, a song, a piece, an improvisation.
 You can create as many universes as you want and switch between them at any time.
 The application is saving the state of the universe in the browser's local storage.

-To switch between universes, use the `Ctrl+B` keybinding that will open a modal.
-The clear button will reset the current universe to a blank slate.
+To switch between universes, open the selector by pressing the `Ctrl+B` .
+The clear button can be used to reset the currently selected universe to a blank slate.

 ## Keybindings

 - `Ctrl+P`: start the audio playback/clock.
 - `Ctrl+S`: stop the audio playback/clock.
+- `Ctrl+R`: rewind the audio playblack/clock to the beginning.
 - `Ctrl+G`: global buffer.
 - `Ctrl+I`: initialisation buffer.
 - `Ctrl+L`: local buffers.